Karlslust dance hall fire: The fire

 The Karlslust was the largest restaurant and dance hall in Spandau during the first half of the 20th century, a two storied building with ballroom and bowling alley famous for its "legendary" parties.
 On the evening of Saturday, 8 February 1947, during carnival time in Germany, the first postwar fancy-dress ball was scheduled.
 The landlord, Julius Loebel, had been granted the concession of a lifted curfew that night, as Berlin was occupied at that time.
 An estimated 750 to 800 (or even up to 1,000) mostly young people attended the event, among them a number of British Army staff.

 Because of extremely low outside temperatures of -20 C or -25 C, three potbelly stoves had been set up inside the Karlslust to provide heating.
 At around 22:45, when the party was in full swing, the wooden overhead beams of the structure caught on fire, likely, as was later determined, as a result of the intense heat of the stove pipes.
 The Karlslust had been used as a prison in the last months of the war in Germany, and windows had been barred and doors walled up; additionally, a side door was frozen shut.
-In the ensuing rush to the only exit, several people were trampled to death.
+In the ensuing stampede for the only exit, several people were trampled to death.
 After three minutes, the entire roof of the building was on fire.

 Realizing the extent of the fire, several of those who had already escaped returned to retrieve their winter clothing from the cloakroom.
 This behaviour was later met with incredulity by the British authorities, but can be attributed to the tight supply situation in postwar Germany, where people were living on ration stamps.
 Eventually, the roof of the Karlslust collapsed, burying those still inside.